Hot Springs & History 7 Day Self-Guided Tour Tour Information

 Hokkaido is a vast region spanning different altitudes, climates and biomes.
 It is quite hard to say for certain what the weather will be like where you are going, so it is better instead to look at the weather in a specific region in the specific month that your tour will be visiting.

-However, there are some general patterns that apply to the region as a whole which we have outlined for you here!
+For hikers, we have a blog post the covers weather in Daisetsuzan National Park in detail.
+For other regions however, there are some general patterns that apply which we have outlined for you here!

 Winter